Do you have water seeping through your basement floor?

 - Install a french drain just inside the basement walls, and pump the water to the outside where it can trickle away harmlessly

-These are hardly jobs for amateurs.
-The work is onerous, and you need protective gear to avoid infections.
+Water entering your basement through foundation cracks is hardly a DIY project.
+The work is onerous, and you need protective gear to avoid infections from mold and water borne illnesses.
 Besides, is this really the way you want to spend a month of weekends?
-Consider using professional basement water proofing company instead.
-The job is messy.
-It’s important to get it right first time.
+Look at hiring a professional contractor that has expertise in basement water issues.